-An overview of agriculture in Snowdonia National Park.
+An overview of agriculture in Eryri National Park.

 Agriculture is as much a part of the landscape of Eryri as the breathtaking valleys and captivating peaks.
 It is a way of life for many who live in the National Park—passed down from generation to generation.

 Without its agricultural history and heritage, Eryri wouldn’t be the landscape we know and love today.

 Farming has taken place in Eryri in some way or another since prehistory.
 We know this by studying the remains of prehistoric walls and field boundaries.

 Since man first began to farm in Eryri , a tremendous amount of work has gone into clearing stones and improving the land for grazing.